 - Per policy B05.0, review E04.1 Faculty Extra Service Compensation and Summer Employment Policy - and either affirm with no changes; make revisions or edits through the appropriate review process; or recommended for decommissioning because it is obsolete or superseded by another policy. - 2.
 Per policy B05.0, review E12.7 Outstanding Teaching Award for Non Tenure-Track Faculty Policy and either affirm with no changes; make revisions or edits through the appropriate review process; or recommended for decommissioning because it is obsolete or superseded by another policy. - 3.
 Review policy E7.0.
 Specifically, the timing of faculty evaluations and plans of work.
 In GCCIS there has been a lot of talk and speculation that they might consider reviewing faculty on the academic year (instead of the calendar year) now that HR has changed the date that merit increases go into effect. - 4.
 Review RIT policies regarding maternity leave and their application and make recommendations for policy change or clarification or better training for department heads and deans.
-Perhaps

-- establish a task force to examine institutional bullying of junior, particularly female, pre-tenure faculty as well as non tenure-track faculty. - 5.
-Review C04.0 Individual Conflict of Interest and Commitment Policy and clarify.
-At the very end of the policy about conflicts of interest, there is a mention of teaching at other institutions.
-It would be helpful if this was made more prominent so everyone sees this or knows this.
-I know there are faculty on this campus who have taught or are currently teaching at other colleges and universities, and they may not know the official policy. - 6.
-Investigate benefits of changing the parking registration window for faculty such that it occurs earlier in the calendar rather than late in the summer when many faculty take their long-awaited vacations and go offline. - 7.
+Perhaps establish a task force to examine institutional bullying of junior, particularly female, pre-tenure faculty as well as non tenure-track faculty. - 5.
+Investigate benefits of changing the parking registration window for faculty such that it occurs earlier in the calendar rather than late in the summer when many faculty take their long-awaited vacations and go offline. - 6.
 Review all RIT policy to ensure consistency regarding our commitment not to exclude or discriminate against any faculty by reference to their degree or previous professional background.
 Make recommendations where necessary to ensure consistency and compliance with the principles of inclusion and non-discrimination.
 Specifically, consider the benefits and liabilities associated with allowing an individual holding a law degree to participate in grievance hearings, and make a recommendation to the Academic Senate regarding whether to change current faculty grievance policy on this matter.

-General Education Committee
+General Education Committee- Approved

-Continue the audit/review of General Education student learning outcomes and courses.
+242 243 Continue the audit/review of General Education student learning outcomes and courses.